-Crane Trust Photo Workshops and Safaris are designed for the intermediate and advanced photographer using a digital SLR camera.
-Participants will have numerous opportunities to photograph from custom built Crane Trust VIP photo blinds on the Platte River as hundreds of thousands of Sandhill Cranes leave the river at first light and return to the river at sunset.
-Additionally, there will be opportunities to photograph cranes and other migrating waterfowl from nearby county roads as well as get up close to the Crane Trust’s genetically pure bison herd as they roam the prairie.
+Participants will have numerous opportunities to photograph from custom-built Crane Trust VIP photo blinds on the Platte River as hundreds of thousands of Sandhill Cranes leave the river at first light and return to the river at sunset.
+Additionally, there will be opportunities to photograph cranes and other wildlife from nearby lands, and to photograph the Crane Trust bison herd and prairie landscapes on the Crane Trust property.

 What You'll Need